Difference between Outer apply and outer join

 INNER JOIN MileageLog ML ON V.ID = M.VehicleID

-to join a vehicle and its mileage log we could do exactly the same thing using CROSS APPLY
+to join a vehicle and its mileage log we could do exactly the same thing using

 FROM Vehicles V